 At Widcombe Infant School our aim is to enable children to communicate effectively in the spoken and written word.
 We strive to encourage an enjoyment of reading, through a variety of stimulating experiences.

 The emphasis throughout the school is to read for pleasure and gain information.
 Children are taught to read in school in a variety of situations including whole class and guided reading groups.
 In addition children are heard to read individually to practise their reading skills.
 Children take books home to share with parents and to practise reading skills, developing a link between home and school.
 Initially the children use books from the Ruth Miskin reading scheme which are then supplemented with books from the Oxford reading scheme, before they move onto paperback books organised in a range of levels.
 We follow the Phonic Programme Read Write Inc. developed by Ruth Miskin ensuring children are taught to read, recognise and write individual sounds, before learning digraphs (two letters making one sound) and trigraphs (three letters making one sound).
 Alongside this children are taught to read, recognise and spell tricky words that cannot be sounded out.
 This work is taught in whole classes and reinforced in specific groups meeting the needs of individuals within the group.
 The school library is used to support research skills and encourage reading.
 The library is open after school for children to browse and borrow books.
-Each year we take an active part in World Book Day and hold a book fair allowing children further access to a breadth of literature.

 We aim to motivate children to develop writing as an essential tool of communication.
 The children learn to write through composing different forms of writing including stories, recounts and poems.
 They learn how to spell, making use of the Ruth Miskin approach to phonics and develop fluent, joined handwriting.